-The first clue to understanding the real meaning of Powerpoint, is in the name….
-As a sales tool, Powerpoint, gives the presenter the “power” to make their argument in the form of bullet ‘points’.
+As a sales tool, Powerpoint, gives the presenter the ‘power’ to make their argument in the form of bullet ‘points’.

-Powerpoint is designed to help sell.
-But these days Powerpoint is no longer simply as used a sales tool, but everywhere and anywhere that one person needs to address and impart information to others.
+But these days Powerpoint is no longer used simply as a sales tool, but anywhere that one person needs to address others in a formal setting.

-This includes life and death situations faced by organisations like NASA, and the US military.
-Where Powerpoint’s inability to deal with complexity and it’s rigid hierarchy have meant that “Death by Powerpoint” is no longer simply a metaphor.
+This includes organisations like NASA, and the US military.
+Where Powerpoint’s inability to deal with complexity and it’s rigid hierarchy have meant that ‘Death by Powerpoint’ is no longer simply a metaphor.

 In an article by in the New York Times entitled “We Have Met the Enemy and He Is PowerPoint”, journalist Elisabeth Bumiller describes how the program has become deeply embedded in a military culture that has come to rely on PowerPoint’s hierarchical ordering brings the illusion of order to a confused world.

-““PowerPoint makes us stupid,” Gen. James N. Mattis of the Marine Corps, the Joint Forces commander, said at a military conference in North Carolina.
-(He spoke without PowerPoint.)
+““PowerPoint makes us stupid,” Gen. James N. Mattis of the Marine Corps, the Joint Forces commander, said in a speech at a military conference in North Carolina.
+(The speech was delivered without PowerPoint.)

-Crucially, Elisabeth Bumiller concludes her piece with what certain Senior staff in the US Military see as the real strength of Powerpoint… as a propaganda tool: ” handy when the goal is not imparting information, but the opposite, as in briefings for reporters….
+But this is to miss the point.
+The real strength of Powepoint is as a propaganda tool… as journalist Elisabeth Bumiller puts it, quoting one Senior US Military, Powerpoint is ” handy when the goal is not imparting information, but the opposite, as in briefings for reporters….
 The news media sessions often last 25 minutes, with 5 minutes left at the end for questions from anyone still awake… Those types of PowerPoint presentations, are known as “hypnotizing chickens.””

 Perhaps the most infamous example of the US Military “hypnotizing chickens” was when General Colin Powell, then acting as As Secretary of State for the Bush administration, made his pitch to the United Nations Assembly for war in the Middle East, (“Go up there and sell it” Vice President Dick Cheney is reported to have said to him beforehand) with a highly imaginative presentation of the “evidence” for the existence weapons of mass destruction in Iraq.